CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 In the delivery room

 Time to take off your clothes and put on a super-stylish hospital gown.
-A labor and delivery nurse will be assigned to you—she’s your point person as you progress through labor.
+A labor and delivery nurse will be assigned to you—they’re your point person as you progress through labor.

 If you want to go the epidural route, there’s no specific time when you have to request it.
-Just know you might have to wait a bit for an anesthesiologist, most likely about 30 to 45 minutes from when you make your request before you actually are pain-free, says Park.
-Once it’s been administered, you’ll receive continuous monitoring, which means you’ll stay in bed with the monitors attached to your belly.
+Just know you might have to wait a bit for an anesthesiologist—most likely about 30 to 45 minutes from when you make your request—before you’re actually pain-free, says Park.
+Once the epidural has been administered, you’ll receive continuous monitoring, which means you’ll stay in bed with the monitors attached to your belly.
 You may also get an IV to provide fluids, so you don’t get dehydrated.
 Also be warned that having an epidural means having a catheter to empty your bladder as well—some moms-to-be are surprised to hear that.
 Another option is IV medication that can take the edge off your pain instead of the epidural.

 Labor progression

 At this point, your OB may have come in to check on you, but there’s no real guarantee of when you’ll first see your doctor.
 It could be close to the time you check in or not until it’s time to push.
 It depends on what time of day it is, whether they’re already at the hospital (or at home or at their office) and what’s happening with their other patients.
-For most of labor, you’ll be on your own with your partner, doula (if you’re hiring one) and whomever else you’ve chosen to bring along.
+For most of labor, you’ll be with whoever you’ve chosen to bring along with you: your partner, doula (if you’re hiring one) or another support person.

-Over what will probably be hours and hours—every mom is different and first-time labors take the longest—contractions will become extremely intense and close together.
-You might find after a while that there’s intense pressure, sort of like having to go number two but worse!
+Over what will likely be hours and hours—every mom is different and first-time labors typically take the longest—contractions will become intense and close together.
+You might find after a while that there’s a lot of pressure, sort of like having to go number two but worse!
 That’s the urge to push.
-Hit the call button, or send your partner to track down your nurse or doctor because it’s almost time.
+Hit the call button, or send your support person to track down your nurse or doctor because it’s almost time.
 But don’t push yet!
-The OB has to check and make sure you’ve reached 10 centimeters dilated, so you don’t injure yourself while pushing.
+The OB has to check and make sure you’re 10 centimeters dilated, so you don’t injure yourself while pushing.

 Push coming to shove

 It could be three pushes or 30.
-Just listen to your doctor’s guidance—she’ll tell you when to push hard or not so hard and can help guide baby’s head out.
+Listen to your provider’s guidance—they’ll tell you when to push hard or not so hard and can help guide baby’s head out.
 Then, you’re a mom!

 Now what?

 Usually, mom and baby stay in the delivery room for about two hours after birth to make sure baby’s transitioning to “life on the outside” well and that you’re doing well too—no excessive bleeding and stable vital signs.
-During this time, baby will be weighed and an APGAR score will be taken.
-You might try breastfeeding or just holding baby and talking to her.
-The two hours will probably seem to fly by.
+During this time, baby will be weighed and an Apgar score will be taken.
 Then you and baby will be taken by wheelchair to your postpartum room.

 Cesarean prep

-The procedure itself will probably take 30 minutes to an hour.
-If it’s an emergency c-section, you may have already had an epidural.
+The procedure itself will probably take 30 minutes to an hour, although timing can depend on your surgical history, says Greves.
+If it’s an emergency C-section, you may have already had an epidural.
 If it was planned, you might get a spinal block.
-An anesthesiologist will come in and ask you about any medical problems he’d need to know about before he administers your pain meds.
+An anesthesiologist will come in and ask you about any medical problems before administering your pain meds.

-Yes, your pubic hair will be shaved (no, not a Brazilian, just a little at the top), since most doctors make the incision pretty low on the abdomen.
-And you’ll need an IV (for fluids and medications) and catheter (to empty your bladder, since you’ll be too numb to walk to the bathroom).
+Your pubic hair will be clipped as necessary, since most doctors make the incision pretty low on the abdomen, and you’ll need an IV (for fluids and medications) and catheter (to empty your bladder, since you’ll be too numb to walk to the bathroom).

 The procedure